My Best Tips for Making Sales (and Avoiding Bad Buyers) on Poshmark

 4. Relist your items

-If they’ve been sitting around for a while or if you’re at your lowest price, relist ‘em!
+If your items been sitting around for a while or if you’re at your lowest price, relist ‘em!
 Poshmark makes it really easy now with the “Copy Listing” feature I wrote more about above.
 I used to not relist items; I’d collect dozens of “likes” on my items and still no one would make an offer.
 I recently started relisting items if they’ve been up for at least a couple of months.
 I’ve sold quite a few things since relisting them (and some for a higher price than the lowest price I had it at before relisting).

 5. Vet your [potential] buyer